 Orchestre de la Suisse Romande

-Founded in 1918 by Ernest Ansermet, permanent conductor until 1967, the Orchestre de la Suisse Romande, with its 112 permanent musicians, gives subscription concerts in Geneva and Lausanne, the City of Geneva symphony concerts, the annual UN Day concert, as well as opera performances at the Grand Théâtre of Geneva.
-Its reputation has been built up over the years thanks to its historic recordings and its interpretation of 20th-century French and Russian repertoire.
+Founded in 1918 by Ernest Ansermet, permanent conductor until 1967, the world-famous Orchestre de la Suisse Romande (OSR), with its 112 permanent musicians, gives subscription concerts in Geneva and Lausanne, symphony concerts for the City of Geneva and the annual UN Day concert, as well as operatic performances at the Grand Théâtre of Geneva.
+Its reputation has been forged over the years thanks to its legendary historic recordings and its interpretation of 20th-century French and Russian repertory.

-From its very early days and in close collaboration with the Radio-Télévision Suisse Romande, the Orchestre de la Suisse Romande has been heard by millions of listeners around the world.
-The OSR made legendary recordings for Decca (over 100 discs).
-It has also recorded for around a dozen other labels and won major awards.
-The orchestra has now developed a privileged partnership with PentaTone, recording two to three CDs per season.
+The Orchestre de la Suisse Romande has been heard by millions of radio listeners throughout Europe and beyond.
+Its recordings for dozens of labels have won major awards.
+More recently, the orchestra has developed a privileged partnership with Pentatone, recording up to two to three discs per season.

-The Orchestre de la Suisse Romande is supported by the Canton and City of Geneva, Radio-Télévision Suisse Romande, associations of Friends of the Orchestra and many sponsors and patrons.
-For the concerts in Lausanne, the OSR receives generous support from the Canton of Vaud.
+The Orchestre de la Suisse Romande is funded by the Canton and City of Geneva, Radio-Télévision Suisse Romande, associations of Friends of the Orchestra and many sponsors and patrons.
+For its concerts in Lausanne, the OSR receives generous support from the Canton of Vaud.